Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="echo"></a> echo

-The **echo** command prints the string following the command to the temrinal.
+The **echo** command prints the string following the command to the terminal.
 Try typing

 ```bash
 echo string